Gollwu/LoLManager/README.md

 $ cp config.js.dist config.js
 ```

 Change the values in the config.js file to adapt it for your system.
+Of course, you have to install postgre.

 ### launch the application :